-Shares rebound, oil prices retreat despite US-Iran woes
+Stock markets, oil stabilize amid US-Iran tensions

-BANGKOK (AP) — Global stocks rebounded Tuesday following modest gains on Wall Street, despite caution over rising tensions between the U.S. and Iran.
+BANGKOK (AP) — Global stocks stabilized Tuesday and the price of oil edged off three-month highs, though investors remained cautious over rising tensions between the U.S. and Iran.

 U.S. officials were bracing for Iran’s response to the killing by a U.S. drone of its most powerful general, Qassem Soleimani.
 Noting heightened levels of military readiness in the country, Washington was preparing for a possible “tit-for-tat” attack on an American military leader.